mattjohnsonpint/TimeZoneNames/README.md

 Note that if you are running .NET 6+ on Linux or macOS, the built-in names now stem from ICU and thus this library is no longer needed.
 See [the .NET blog post](https://devblogs.microsoft.com/dotnet/date-time-and-time-zone-enhancements-in-net-6/#time-zone-display-names-on-linux-and-macos) for more details.

+**NOTE**:
+Methods for retrieving localized time zone abbreviations have been deprecated, as the source data for abbreviations is generally unreliable.

 Nuget Installation
 =============================================================================
 ```powershell